xavierleroy/arm64-barriers/README.md

 ## Raspberry Pi 4

-All versions involving barriers are pretty bad, some worse than others.
+All versions involving barriers are slow: 4 to 12 times slower than the no-barrier code, but not 50 times slower either.  `str` is better than `stlr`.
 A bit of unrolling helps.

 ```
 Benchmark 1: ./testblit plain